openSUSE/yomi/README.md

   time information about the installation process.

   To disable the events, set this parameter to `no`.

+  Note that this option will add three new states for each single Yomi state.
+One extra state is executed always before the normal state, and is used to signalize that a new state will be executed.
+If the state is successfully terminated, a second extra state will send an event to signalize that the status of the state is positive.
+But if the state fails, a third state will send the fail signal.
+All those extra states will be showed in the final report of Salt.

 * `kexec`: Boolean.
 Optional.
 Default: `yes`